-Spend a summer abroad in Spain studying at an internationally renowned university in the cultural hub of Mediterranean Europe.
+Spend a summer studying abroad in Spain studying at an internationally renowned university in the cultural hub of Mediterranean Europe.
 On Summer at Universitat Autònoma de Barcelona, you can soak up all that Barcelona has to offer both inside and outside the classroom.
 You’ll experience:

 The most pristine white-sand beaches in Western Europe – Barcelona enjoys a Mediterranean climate with mild winters and hot summers.
 It’s always the perfect time of year for a visit to the beach!
 Barcelona’s beaches and boardwalks, a stone’s throw from your front door, are a main attraction in the city.